merenlab/anvio.org/help/main/programs/anvi-compute-functional-enrichment-across-genomes/index.md

 ### Additional Parameters

-You can generate a tab-delimited matrix describing the occurrence (counts) of each function within each genome using the `--functional-occurrence-table-output` parameter:
+You can get a tab-delimited matrix describing the occurrence (counts) of each function within each genome using the `--functional-occurrence-table-output` parameter:

 <div class="codeblock" markdown="1">
 anvi&#45;compute&#45;functional&#45;enrichment&#45;across&#45;genomes &#45;i <span class="artifact&#45;n">[internal&#45;genomes](/help/main/artifacts/internal&#45;genomes)</span> \